wiwao/ThermalCam_Tracker/README.md

 you need shrotcut icon for jetson too ?

-first of all, you need scrip file such as thermalcam.sh
+first of all, you need scrip file for example :`thermalcam.sh`

 `#!/bin/bash`
 `set -e`